kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 | $n= 100$  |    $0.002442s$   |  $0.002045s$ |
 | $n= 1000$ | $0.026847s$ |    $0.131573s$|

 The table is a bit confusing since for $n=100$ the LU decomposition is faster than the TDMA method, but the general trend is that the TDMA method is wildly superior.
+The cause of this  contradiction is most probably caused by some sort of overhead in Python or the *scipy* libraries.

 If the LU decomposition is run with a $10^5\times 10^5$ matrix, we quickly run out of RAM.
-This is because every matrix element takes up 8Bytes, which in our case adds up to 80Gigabytes.
+This is because every matrix element takes up 8Bytes(double precision variable), which in our case adds up to 80Gigabytes.

 # Conclusion and perspectives
+The strongest case we made while deducting our computational tests is that algorithm optimization is extremely important for efficient use of the tools we have at our hands.

+We created a general tridiagonal matrix solver, then specialized it to our exact matrix, and compared the results.
+It was clear that the specialized algorithm is faster than a general one.
+In fact, it was more than $30\%$ faster.
+Furthermore we compared the general tridiagonal matrix solver against *scipy*'s LU-decomposition solver and showed that not only was the tridiagonal matrix solver wildly superior, but also that it allowed us to calculate solutions to matrices much larger than the LU-decomposition method, while still using a lot less computer memory.

 # Appendix
 [Source Code](https://github.com/kmaasrud/Project-1/tree/master/Code/Python)